Travel Health Information Sheets

 Most UV rays enter the skin and pass into tissues.
 This radiation is then absorbed and can damage our DNA (our genetic information) and can cause skin cancer.

-Your greatest risk is when the sun is high in the sky between 12 noon (local time at your destination) and 2pm.
+Your greatest risk is when the sun is high in the sky between 12 noon (local time) and 2pm.
 This is called solar noon and being out in sun during the two hours either side of this time (10am to 12pm and 2pm to 4pm) increases your risk of sun damage too.
 Your risk also depends on where about in the world you are (countries in and around the equator normally experience the hottest sun) and the time (season) of year.

 Limit your time in the sun and use an effective sun cream to protect your skin.
 Sun creams are graded by a sun protection factor (SPF).
 This is related to the length of protection they give against sunburn.
 A higher SPF offers longer protection.
 Sun creams are made from chemicals that absorb UV light.
 Titanium and zinc oxide are sunblocks that provide a physical barrier against UV rays.